Version:

 Using Profile CLI

-If you have created your Profiles project locally, run it using the pb run CLI command to generate output tables.
+If you have created your Profiles project locally, run it using the pb run CLI command to generate the output tables.

 Using Profiles UI